Thesis and Anti-thesis | Interpretations of Basic Mandalas

 “The soul is free when it is educated.” – M. Eckhart, Goethe

-On the opposite side of freedom lies choice.
+On the opposite side of freedom lies a choice.
 The Choice is what ends freedom and reduces it to actualization.
-Freedom is potential (numerous) choices, and Fate (non-freedom) is one choice.
+Freedom is potential (numerous) choices, and Destiny (non-freedom) is one choice.

 We make this choice, or the external makes the choice for us.
 The illusion is of the individual assuming otherwise.

-The drawing of the simplest mandala is the most illustrative example of the relationship between freedom and fate.
+The drawing of the simplest mandala is the most illustrative example of the relationship between freedom and Destiny, potential and actualisation.

-Mandala 1 – A circle describing a point.
-The circle is an infinite series of points (choices), or an exponent of freedom, while the point in the middle represents the “singularity” of fate, or as Jung says, the Center.
+A circle describing a point.
+The circle is an infinite series of points (choices), or an exponent of freedom, while the point in the middle represents the “singularity” of Destiny, or as Jung says, the Self.

 Ref: Jung’s autobiographical sketches of daily Mandalas

-Mandala 2 – A circle cut in half (into two semicircles).
+A circle cut in half (into two semicircles).
 In this mandala, the separation of the whole by the Center line is shown.
 Two sets, thesis and antithesis.
 This mandala in its simplest interpretation represents three points, connected by a straight line (alignment of three points).
 Thesis, Antithesis, and the Relation between.
 The point of relation (Center) is an exponent of the Self and the basic reference point based on which thesis and antithesis are aligned (recognized).
-This Mandala is the first step in the coordinate determination of the Self and the first step towards Fate-choice.
+This Mandala is the first step in the coordinate determination of the Self and the first step towards Destiny Choice.

 Freedoms push, the Center pulls.
 Ref: Terence McKenna and the theory of time (novum).

-Maturity of consciousness is needed for Fate.
+Maturity of consciousness is needed for Destiny.
 Infantile awareness, as the predominant collective neurosis, complicates this form of awareness.
-In a Biblical sense, the Devil is dressed in “new” garments and presents himself as the most beautiful angel.
-He presents himself as freedom.
+In a Biblical sense, the Devil is dressed in “new” garments and presents himself as the most beautiful angel, freedom.

 Comment: